 The shelf life of frozen poultry is influenced by many factors, as determined by rancidity and off-flavor development or by dehydration of surface areas.
-Among the more important variables is freezer temperature, packaging, handling prior to freezing, and type of product.
+Among the more important variables are freezer temperature, freezer temperature fluctuation, packaging, handling prior to freezing, and type of product (Table 4).
+Unlike unfrozen poultry, microbial growth is not the primary cause of spoilage but rather lipid auto-oxidation and moisture migration (freezer burn).
+Lipolytic enzymes can also remain active and contribute to oxidation during long term storage.
+The shelf life of frozen poultry can be extended by packaging that limits oxygen (vacuum and MAP) and with the addition of antioxidants to ground products.

-Expected Shelf Life at 0°F (-18°C) with Good Handling and Packaging Consumer pack turkeys 12-15 months
+Table 4.
+Expected shelf life at 0°F (-18°C) with good handling and packaging.